lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 1797

-Availability: not linked in ESTC, but appears to be available in ECCO as ESTC T131622 --- another edition in a different size
+Availability: not linked in ESTC, but appears to be available in ECCO as ESTC T131622 --- another edition in a different size.
+Physical copy in the London National Archives.